Laser-controlled real- and reciprocal-space topology in multiferroic insulators

-Since the $x$-component of the magnetization changes sign across the center of skyrmions, the third term of Eq.~\eqref{eq:Floquet_SpinLatticeH}, obtained for $\textbf{B}_0\parallel [110]$, induces a dipole-like distortion in the spin texture~\cite{SM}.
-Crucially, the induced distortion breaks the rotational symmetry of skyrmions, thus allowing for their laser-driven motion.
+{\it Laser-driven skyrmion motion.---}Since the $x$-component of the magnetization changes sign across the center of skyrmions, the third term of Eq.~\eqref{eq:Floquet_SpinLatticeH}, obtained for $\textbf{B}_0\parallel [110]$, induces a dipole-like distortion in the spin texture~\cite{SM}.
+Crucially, the induced distortion breaks the skyrmions rotational symmetry, thus allowing for their laser-driven motion.

 First we consider the dynamics of a single skyrmion under LCP light.
-We numerically solve the LLG equation with an effective magnetic field obtained from the time-dependent Hamiltonian in Eq.~\eqref{eq:generalH} (see Methods).
-The motion of a single skyrmion is tracked by computing its center, which is defined as $R_{i}=\int d\Br^2 \rho(\Br) r_i /Q $ for $i=x,y$ with $\rho(\Br)$ and $Q=\int d\Br^2 \rho(\Br)$ denoting the topological charge density and total topological charge, respectively~\cite{bergDefinitionStatisticalDistributions1981}.
+We numerically solve the LLG equation obtained from the time-dependent Hamiltonian in Eq.~\eqref{eq:generalH}~\cite{SM}.
+The motion of a single skyrmion is tracked by computing its center, defined as $R_{i}=\int d\Br^2 \rho(\Br) r_i /Q $ for $i=x,y$ with $\rho(\Br)$ and $Q=\int d\Br^2 \rho(\Br)$ denoting the topological charge density and total topological charge, respectively~\cite{bergDefinitionStatisticalDistributions1981}.

 The change in $R_x$ and $R_y$ as functions of time after irradiation of LCP light is shown in Fig.~\ref{fig: motion_axis}.
 Orienting $\textbf{B}_0$ along other crystallographic directions induces different local electric dipole moments ~\cite{SM, sekiMagnetoelectricNatureSkyrmions2012, mochizukiDynamicalMagnetoelectricPhenomena2015}.
-We find that the skyrmion under $\textbf{B}_0\parallel [110]$ exhibits translational motion along the negative $y$-axis as well as a small drift velocity along the negative $x$-axis, hence the skyrmion motion is mostly directed antiparallel to the net electric polarization.
+We find that the skyrmion under $\textbf{B}_0\parallel [110]$ exhibits translational motion along the negative $y$-axis and a small drift velocity along the negative $x$-axis, hence the skyrmion motion is mostly directed antiparallel to the net electric polarization.
 In contrast, the results for $\textbf{B}_0\parallel [001], [111]$ show no net displacement with almost identical trajectories.
 This is consistent with the symmetry argument, since the time-averaged spin textures for $\textbf{B}_0\parallel [001]$ and $\textbf{B}_0\parallel[111]$ respectively display $C_{2z}$ and $C_{3z}$ rotational symmetry, while no in-plane rotational symmetry is present for $\textbf{B}_0\parallel [110]$~\cite{SM}.